1995parham-teaching/harpocrates/README.md

 </html>
 ```

-As you can see, this is a jinja template, and you have variables that is set for each student.
+As you can see, this is a Jinja template, and you have variables that is set for each student.
 Please note that you can check the emails before actually sending them with `--dry-run` flag.

 ## Enter SMTP/Email Address

-After fixing sheets and changing txt files run the program and enter your smtp address
+After fixing sheets and changing TXT files, run the program and enter your SMTP address
 and after that your email address and its password in configuration file. e.g.

 ```yaml